Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 }
 ```

-Lastly we set the Fill and stroke colors for the circles.
-Stroke is like the Border and Fill is the Background Color.
+Lastly, we set the Fill and stroke colors for the circles.
+Stroke is like the border, and fill is the background color.

 ```css
 .clock {